jguadagno/jguadagno.github.io/_posts/2021-03-27-creating-a-search-suggestion-widget-using-azur-maps-search-service-and-kendoui-autocomplete..md

 In this post, I'll walk you through how you can implement the same functionality using HTML, JavaScript, [Azure Map Search](https://docs.microsoft.com/en-us/rest/api/maps/search) service, and [Telerik Kendo UI](https://demos.telerik.com/kendo-ui/) [Autocomplete](https://demos.telerik.com/kendo-ui/autocomplete/index) control.
 You'll be able to download the completed code at the end of the post.

+If you want to watch me do this "live" instead, check out the [video](https://youtu.be/cmpzZQa76rs).

 ## Software Versions

 This post was written for the following software and versions listed below.